 Serving Your Sticky Orange Tofu

-This Sticky Orang Tofu is super flavorful, and pairs really well with white rice or lo mein.
+This Sticky Orang Tofu is super flavorful, and pairs really well with plain white rice or coconut rice.

 Why You Should Make This 30-Minute Sticky Orange Tofu